KenpachiRL/My-projects/api fuzzer/ReadMe.md

 <h2>How to run my code:</h2>
 <p>
-Open fuzz.py and in line 5, Replace the URL with anything of your choice e.g. "http://google.com/" then type in your terminal the following code: cat small.txt| python3 fuzz.py
+Open fuzz.py and in line 5, Replace the URL with anything of your choice(Use a website that you are sure will return a JSON)  then type in your terminal the following code: cat small.txt| python3 fuzz.py

 </p>